Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # zfs create                                            rpool/var/spool
     # zfs create -o com.sun:auto-snapshot=false -o exec=on  rpool/var/tmp

+    If you use /opt on this system:
+    # zfs create                                            rpool/opt

     If you use /srv on this system:
     # zfs create                                            rpool/srv

+    If you use /usr/local on this system:
+    # zfs create -o canmount=off                            rpool/usr
+    # zfs create                                            rpool/usr/local

     If this system will have games installed:
     # zfs create                                            rpool/var/games